 Using the previous example, the status for work in catchment A has changed at the end of the year.
-It still has a total of 6 AU/pollutant combinations, but progress has been made.
+It still has a total of 5 AU/pollutant combinations, but progress has been made.
+An additional plan has been completed, and an additional plan is under development.

-Table 3 shows the updated status of the catchment.
-Table 3 shows the updated status of the catchment.
+Table 3 shows the updated status of the catchment at the end of the fiscal year.